duongtd23/duongtd23.github.io/_projects/Autoware-cutin-cutout-deceleration.md

 # giscus_comments: true
 ---

-In this project, we conducted a bundle of experiments to evaluate the safety of Autoware, a leading open-source ADS platform.
+In this project, we conducted a bundle of experiments to evaluate the safety of Autoware, a leading open-source autonomous driving system (ADS).
 Autoware and Baidu Apollo are the only open-source autonomous driving platforms supporting full autonomy (by 2024).
 While there exist many studies subject to Baidu Apollo safety analysis, to the best of our knowledge, this study is the first to attempt either verification or automated testing of Autoware.
 Unlike many existing studies that primarily focus on identifying and/or generating critical scenarios (that pose significant risks to ADSs or may lead to collisions), we base our approach on a well-established safety standard--[the JAMA standard](https://www.jama.or.jp/english/reports/docs/Automated_Driving_Safety_Evaluation_Framework_Ver3.0.pdf)--which offers a systematic methodology for evaluating ADS safety.

 ## JAMA standard